 - Supports conditions crossed by behavior, orders, and form submissions.

-In case you have the intention to have several micro-audiences within one database, Mailchimp’s setup is more flexible over time.
+If you intend to have several micro-audiences within one database, Mailchimp’s setup is more flexible over time.

 Built-in CRM vs “Just Email”

 For really small groups, Mailchimp works somewhat like a light CRM.
-It keeps customer data, allows custom fields, and tracks the behavior of each contact.
+It stores customer data, supports custom fields, and tracks each contact’s behavior.

-Constant Contact is mostly referred to as ‘just email,’ which is used on top of a real CRM.
-Some teams use it along with Salesforce or a donor system, thus depending on these tools for the full history while using it for broadcasts, reminders, and events.
+Constant Contact is often referred to as ‘just email’ and is used alongside a real CRM.
+Some teams use it alongside Salesforce or a donor system, relying on these tools for the full history while using it for broadcasts, reminders, and events.

-If you are willing to have the email tool as your chief customer system, then Mailchimp (or a Mailchimp-heavy CRM alternative) would be the more suitable option.
+If you are willing to use the email tool as your primary customer system, then Mailchimp (or a Mailchimp-heavy CRM alternative) would be the more suitable option.

 Automation & Journeys: How Sophisticated Can You Get?